Idaho football coach Jason Eck jumped through a few hoops before awakening the 'sleeping giant' in Moscow

 “My mom saw the negative sides of coaching, all the moving around, putting your livelihood in the hands of young men,” Eck said.
 “She kind of discouraged me from going into coaching.
 She thought I’d make a good lawyer.
 I paid my $85 for the test but ended up skipping out on it because I decided I wanted to be a coach.”

-A three-year graduate assistantship under successful Badger head coach Barry Alvarez got Eck off on a solid start.
+A three-year graduate assistantship under successful Badgers head coach Barry Alvarez got Eck off on a solid start.

 His first full-time position came at Idaho, under Nick Holt in 2004 and 2005, and Dennis Erickson in 2006.
 Erickson left after one season and Eck set off on a series of seven assistantships across the Midwest.